bdodge/linux/Documentation/media/uapi/v4l/pixfmt-nv12-col128.rst

 V4L2_PIX_FMT_NV12_10_COL128
 Follows the same pattern as ``V4L2_PIX_FMT_NV21_COL128`` with 128 byte, but is a 10bit format with 3 10-bit samples being packed into 4 bytes.
-Each 128 byte wide column therefore contains samples for 96 pixels.
+Each 128 byte wide column therefore contains 96 samples.

 Description